max-kryuchkov/SwiftyRedux/README.md

     }
 }
 ```
-> Note: It named "Sub" just for the demo, you should choose a good and intuitive name for such sub states.
+> Note: It named "Sub" just for demo, you should choose a good and intuitive name for such sub states.

 Now we are ready to create a main app's state: